Igor Armaș

-Igor Armaș (/ro/; born 14 July 1987) is a Moldovan professional footballer who plays as a centre-back for Liga II club Voluntari, which he captains.
-He played for the Moldova national team.
+Igor Armaș (/ro/; born 14 July 1987) is a former Moldovan professional footballer who played as a centre-back, currently sporting director at Liga I club Voluntari.

 Career

 After a successful season in FC Zimbru, Armaș signed a four-year contract with Swedish club Hammarby IF.

 In November 2009 he was elected the club's Player of the year by the fans on Hammarby's official website.

 In January 2010, Armaș signed for Russian club, Kuban Krasnodar.
 In the 2013–14 season, Armaș played in the group stage of the UEFA Europa League.
 He made two assists in a match against St. Gallen.
 During WCQ with the Republic of Ireland Armaș suffered a fractured leg.

 In March 2023, Armaș announced his retirement from the Moldova national football team.